Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

-\\ where $b(\tilde{t})$ represent the temporal dipendance of the perturbation scale factor $a(r,\tilde{t})$ and $K^2(r)$ may be negative according to the standard definition of the \emph{LTB} model \ref{eq:equation4.8}.\\ It may be observed that a solution of the perturbed equation \ref{eq:equation5.3b} in terms of a factorization in a function of the radial coordiate, times a function depending on time is, in principle not a general one representing the available Universe inhomogeneity.\\ However, we stress that, a careful analysis of the equation structure suggests such a separation of variables as a natural choice, mainly due to the linearization procedure of the dynamics.\\ Furthermore, we are also lead to such a natural choice because of the necessity to compare the obtained result in spherical symmetry with the quasi-isotropic solution of section \ref{sec:3.}, which is, ab initio, postulated via a factorization of the space and time dependence of the perturbation.\\ The factorization \ref{eq:equation5.8}, leads to the following equation : \\
+where $b(\tilde{t})$ represent the temporal dependance of the perturbation scale factor $a(r,\tilde{t})$ and $K^2(r)$ may be negative according to the standard definition of the \emph{LTB} model \eqref{eq:equation4.8}.
+It might be observed that a linearized solution of the perturbed equation \eqref{eq:equation5.3b} in terms of a factorization in a function of the radial coordiate, times a function depending on time is, in principle, not a general one representing the available Universe inhomogeneity.
+However, we stress that a careful analysis of the equation structure suggests such a separation of variables as a natural choice, mainly due to the linearization procedure of the dynamics.
+Furthermore, we are also lead to such a natural choice because of the necessity to compare the obtained result in spherical symmetry with the quasi-isotropic solution of section \ref{sec:3.}, which is, ab initio, postulated via a factorization of the space and time dependence of the perturbation.